 Dubrovnik Cathedral: A Baroque Masterpiece with Legendary Treasures

 Standing proudly in the heart of Dubrovnik’s Old Town, the Cathedral of the Assumption of the Virgin Mary (Dubrovnik Cathedral) is far more than just another beautiful church.
-This 18th-century Baroque marvel houses astonishing artistic treasures, survived earthquakes, and hides a fascinating maritime legend that makes it one of the city’s most compelling attractions.
+Additionally, this 18th-century Baroque marvel houses astonishing artistic treasures, survived earthquakes, and also hides a fascinating maritime legend that makes it one of the city’s most compelling attractions.

 Why Dubrovnik Cathedral is Unmissable